xairy/raw-gadget/README.md

 ```

 This error means that the emulated USB device tried to perform a read or write operation on a disabled endpoint.
-This error is usually observed when the host decides to reset the device during its operation, following which the UDC driver disables all enabled endpoints.
+This error can happen due to a variety of reasons, but it is commonly observed when the host decides to reset the device during its operation, following which the UDC driver disables all enabled endpoints.

 Often, a reset happens when the device emulation code does something wrong.
 For example, provides a bad USB descriptor that is either malformed or inconsistent with the emulated device speed or other parameters.
 As a result, either the UDC driver or the host resets or disconnects the device.

-However, a reset can happen during the normal device operation.
+However, a reset can happen during a normal device operation.
 For example, the host might decide to reconfigure the device and thus will reset it.
 The UDC driver will then deactivate all endpoints and any attempt to perform an endpoint operation will fail with `ESHUTDOWN`.
 When this happens, Raw Gadget will issue a `USB_RAW_EVENT_RESET` event (or `USB_RAW_EVENT_DISCONNECT` [for](https://github.com/xairy/raw-gadget/issues/48) `dwc2`).
 The device emulation code needs to gracefully handle `ESHUTDOWN`, disable all Raw Gadget endpoints when hanlding the `USB_RAW_EVENT_RESET` event, restart enumeration, and reenable the endpoints when handling a new `SET_CONFIGURATION` request.
+See the [keyboard example](examples/keyboard.c) for a reference implementation.

 ## Projects based on Raw Gadget